RY997/Thesis/thesis.typ

 In this section, we will define the formal requirements for the AI assistant integrated into the Code Editor.
 To provide context, we will begin by introducing the current system and our proposed system then explore a series of scenarios that illustrate the envisioned utilization of Iris within the Code Editor.
 Subsequently, we will delineate a comprehensive list of functional requirements and non-functional requirements.
 Finally, we will present our system model.

 == Current System
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  current approach to adapt a programming exercise → manually

-]

 The entirety of the programming exercise demands manual adaptation either through the online Code Editor or within a local Integrated Development Environment (IDE).
 It is crucial to acknowledge that the feature set of the online code editor might not be as extensive as that of a local IDE.
 However, opting for a local IDE involves additional configuration efforts and the necessity to clone the repository for each exercise.

 == Proposed System